 Ethereum's consensus data structures make heavy use of Simple Serialize (SSZ) Container, which defines how they are serialized and merkleized.
-The merkleization scheme allows application implementations to verify that individual fields (and partial fields) have not been tampered with.
+The merkleization scheme allows application implementations to verify that neither individual fields nor partial fields have been tampered with.
 This is useful, for example, in smart contracts of decentralized staking pools that wish to verify that participating validators have not been slashed.

 While SSZ Container defines how data structures are merkleized, the merkleization is prone to change across the different forks.
 When that happens, e.g., because new features are added or old features get removed, existing verifier implementations need to be updated to be able to continue processing proofs.